Home

 Why Australia for clinical trials?

-The hardest part about placing your clinical trials in Australia is the decision to consider Australia in the first place.
-Stepping outside a country you know, to one in another timezone?
+The hardest part about placing your clinical trials in Australia is the decision to consider it in the first place.
+Stepping outside a country you know to one in another time zone?
 It’s so much easier to stick with where you know.
-However, taking a moment to explore the benefits of Australia as research location may actually save you time and money, especially in early phase clinical development.
+However, taking a moment to explore the benefits of Australia as a research location may actually save you time and money, especially in early-phase clinical development.

-Beyond the beaches, beer and barbecues which most associate with Australia, the country has an exceptional capacity and infrastructure for supporting clinical research, particularly early phase clinical trials.
+Beyond the beaches, beer, and barbecues most associate with Australia, the country has an exceptional capacity and infrastructure for supporting clinical research, particularly early-phase clinical trials.

 In its efforts to support the sector and stimulate Australia’s trial recruitment capacity, the Australian government recently launched a community awareness campaign called Helping Our Health13.
 Between May and Sept 2018, this campaign has reached more than 3 million people and increased searches for clinical trials on its website AustralianClinicalTrials.gov 380%14.
 This website aims to be a one-stop portal for industry, researchers, health care professionals and the public seeking information on clinical trials in Australia15.

-While a full range of clinical trials are conducted in Australia, we have significant strengths in early phase research due to our supportive regulatory framework, high quality early phase trial sites and cost efficiencies compared to the US.
-A recent whitepaper found for early phase research, Australia is 28% cheaper than the US before tax incentives; and 60% cheaper after tax incentives16.
+While a full range of clinical trials is conducted in Australia, we have significant strengths in early-phase research due to our supportive regulatory framework, high-quality early-phase trial sites, and cost efficiencies compared to the US.
+A recent whitepaper found that for early-phase research, Australia is 28% cheaper than the US before tax incentives and 60% cheaper after tax incentives16.

 If you are interested in exploring the compelling reasons to run trials in Australia further, then Southern Star Research is ready to help.
-We are a specialist Contract Research Organisation (CRO) with a focus on early phase research providing a transparent, personal service focussed on quality.
-We employ the best, that proactively aim to value add to our clients and strive to complete projects ahead of schedule and budget.
+We are a specialist Contract Research Organisation (CRO) with a focus on early-phase research, providing a transparent, personal service focussed on quality.
+We employ the best and proactively aim to add value to our clients and strive to complete projects ahead of schedule and budget.
 We treat our team and our clients with respect, resulting in low staff turnover, greater project continuity and meaningful, productive, long-term client relationships.
 We understand the environment and pressures for small to mid-sized biotechs, and aim to partner for your long-term trial and business success.

 2. NHMRC RESEARCH FUNDING STATISTICS AND DATA